shrn01/clock/README.md

-# clock
+# javascript-clock

-Created with CodeSandbox
+A clock made using HTML, CSS and Vanilla Javascript.